CaptainFluffyToes/k8s_conjur/README.md

 # CyberArk Conjur Enterprise Kubernetes Deployment
 This will stand up a CyberArk Conjur Enterprise cluster in Kubernetes.
+It can also expand the cluster to include Conjur integrated into kubernets for multi-factor verification of pod characteristics

 ## Containers that comprise the cluster
 * CyberArk Conjur Master